Devdas (soundtrack): Background and development

 The soundtrack was composed by Ismail Darbar, making it his second collaboration with Sanjay Leela Bhansali after Hum Dil De Chuke Sanam (2000), and the lyrics were written by Nusrat Badr, respectively—except for "Kaahe Chhed", composed and written by Birju Maharaj, and "Morey Piya", written by Sameer Anjaan.
 Monty Sharma finished the background score.
 The vocals were performed by Madhuri Dixit, Jaspinder Narula, Kavita Krishnamurthy, KK, Maharaj, Raghav Chatterjee, Rashmi Sharma, Shreya Ghoshal, Supriya Adhikari, Udit Narayan and Vinod Rathod.
 Maharaj, Saroj Khan, Vaibhavi Merchant and the duo Pappu–Malu were the choreographers.
 Devdas was directed by Bhansali and produced by Bharat Shah under his banner, Mega Bollywood.
-The director co-wrote the film's screenplay with Prakash Ranjit Kapadia, a Gujarati dramatist and television series writer.
 It stars Shah Rukh Khan, Aishwarya Rai Bachchan and Dixit, while Kirron Kher, Smita Jaykar and Vijayendra Ghatge play supporting roles.
 The film was released in theatres worldwide on 12 July 2002, proved to be a commercial success, and received mixed response from critics.

 While the composing of Hum Dil De Chuke Sanam required Darbar to do much research, he wanted to create the music for Devdas "straight from the heart".
 He decided to not listen to the earlier remakes' soundtracks, as he did not want to be influenced; however, after it was 80 percent completed, he finally got chances to listen to the last 20 minutes of Bimal Roy's 1955 version's music.
 Darbar called the film's soundtrack "not even 5 [percent] of Bhansali's interpretation" and said he "wanted the music to match these heights without bothering if it had the required Bengali flavor.
 But I did use a classical base and the Baul of Bengal."
 Mehboob Kotwal was the first choice for the lyricist.
 However, because of a conflict between him and Darbar, Badr replaced Kotwal on his debut as a lyricist.
 Anjaan wrote the lyrics for the song "Morey Piya" only.